strongdm/terraform-sdm-onboarding/README.md

   prefix = "foo"

-  # Grant yourself access to the resources
+  # List of existing users to grant resources to
-  # This account should currently be in NO ROLE in the Admin UI.
+  # NOTE: These emails must exactly match existing users in strongDM or an error will occur
+  # NOTE: An error will occur if these users are already assigned to a role in strongDM
   grant_to_existing_users = [
     "admin@example.com",
   ]